ITMO-NSS-team/ProtoLLM/protollm_tools/llm-agents-api/README.md

 # llm-agents-api

 This tool library provides a simple API for creating and running LLM agents and build multi-agent systems.
-SDK allows agents creation and management, and provides interface to integrate those using router agent and ansimble agent.
+SDK allows agents creation and management, and provides interface to integrate those using router agent and ensemble agent.
 Tool also provides an Entrypoint object which starts uvicorn server for running the API.

 ## Installation